CDL Class A

 Program Description

-How to Get a CDL in Pa.
+How to Get a CDL in PA.

-Northern Pennsylvania Regional College partners with local training providers to offer commercial truck driving training in Elk, Erie, Forest and Tioga Counties.
+Northern Pennsylvania Regional College partners with local training providers to offer commercial truck driving training in Elk, Forest and Tioga Counties.

 - Training with either provider for CDL Class A is eligible for CareerLink® funding through Pennsylvania’s Commonwealth Workforce Development System.
 Self-pay is an acceptable form of payment, with payment plans available for each CDL pathway. students.